05 May $48 billions worth of goods are lost annually due to Retail Shrinkage”- Want to know industry’s best practices?

 6) Preventing Non-Shoplifting Shrinkage:

 Minimizing or eliminating employee theft is a challenge.
 Building a trusting environment with a motivated workforce is the ideal starting point.
-If employees are motivated, fairly paid and empowered, they are less likely to feel compelled to steal.
+If employees feel motivated, empowered & fairly paid, they are less likely to feel compelled to steal.

 It should be a common goal for all retail floor staffs to prevent accounting errors and fraud.
 Employees need to accurately count products when they arrive and compare them against Delivery note or what the Point of sales system says they should receive.

-A recent study was done by an auditing firm on Loss prevention program by studying companies like Target, Limited Brands, Best Buy, Gap, and CVS.
+In a recent study by an auditing firm on the Loss prevention program by studying companies like Target, Limited Brands, Best Buy, Gap, and CVS.

 Their findings were an eye-opener, the average shrinkage rate of these five companies was 44% below the U.S. mean, and one company’s rate was 70% below.